doctoon/boyclicker/README.md

 mrow

 ## acknologed bugs:
-all of them are fixed :D
+~~all of them are fixed :D<br>~~
+- UI Breaking on Non-Computer devices.
-feel free to send any bug reports to `doctoon` on discord.
+- Prices not updating to the new EPS changes from 1.5 when reloading. feel free to send any bug reports to `doctoon` on discord.

 ## achivmnets >w<